 The book stacks are open for the spring 2022 semester.
 Please keep in mind that masks are currently required throughout the entire library.
 TU students, faculty, and staff can still request materials in our collection to be picked up at the library if they wish to do so.

 Visit the Book Retrieval page to make a request for books and other materials in our collection.
 Materials will be pulled and, in most cases, ready for pick up within one business day.

 Library materials can be returned to through the book drop located on the Southside of the building or at the library’s plaza circulation desk.
-All returned materials will be held in a 3-day quarantine before being checked in.

 TU students, faculty, and staff can log-in to My Library Account to view and renew library materials that they have checked out through the library.

 The library is resuming course reserves for the spring 2022 semester.
 Faculty can request that materials be placed on reserve via one of the online forms.

 The McFarlin Library has a large number of online resources available for TU students, faculty, and staff, including databases, e-journals & e-books, and research guides.
 Our online content can be linked from your online course.

 Contact the library for help with any of our online resources: https://libraries.utulsa.edu/help.